Author: Matti Tahvonen

 “Java is a high-level, class-based, object-oriented programming language” - Wikipedia.
 I get to see and read a lot of Java code at work.
 Sometimes, I even get to write some.🥳 Recently, I have noticed a tendency that we Java developers are, for some (wrong?) reason, afraid of classes.
 A class is a ...

-How to publish Java libraries to Maven Central using your GitHub account
+How to publish Java libraries to Maven Central with GitHub

 The Central Repository, often referred also as Maven Central or simply Central, is the primary repository for publicly shared JVM libraries, independent of the actual build tool.
 For example, since JCenter was closed, you are most likely using Maven Central, even if you wouldn’t be using Maven. ...